xize/R0HPX/cert/readme.txt

-in this folder you can generate your own server.key, server.crt and server.csr this is need to support ssl on your servers.
+in this folder you can generate your own server.key, server.crt and server.csr this is needed to support ssl on your servers.

 how todo this?: